desmid/mview/README.md

 ### Found a bug?

-Please send an email to `biomview _at_ gmail.com`.
+Please open an issue on the MView [issue tracker](https://github.com/desmid/mview/issues "issue tracker") or send an email to `biomview@gmail.com`.

-If MView isn't able to parse your input file or produces a warning message, it would be very helpful if you can include/attach the data file in your email so that I can (1) quickly reproduce the error, and (2) add the example to the test suite.
+If MView isn't able to parse your input file or produces a warning message, it would be very helpful if you can include/attach the data file in your message so that I can (1) quickly reproduce the error, and (2) add the example to the test suite.